 Below is a preview of a music chart of the “Blues For Piano Players” by Harry Whitaker.
 You can also download the complete PDF chart of the tune.

-Blues For Piano Players was recorded on Harry Whitaker CD – Thoughts (Past And Present), Smalls Records, 2007
+Blues For Piano Players was recorded on Harry Whitaker CD – Thoughts (Past And Present).

 Here is another trio recording of the late Harry Whitaker, I recommend to check out (and I am sure you will love it) – “The Sound of Harry Whitaker” (Fresh Sound Records, 2009)